 Conducted ESIA studies in the same capacity on at least three (3) 161 kV and above transmission line projects one of which should include the development of an Environmental Management Plan and should also be in Africa.
-Working knowledge of English and French is an advantage
+Working to inspect Provisional Line Route, Provisional Line Route Report Validation Meeting, Meeting to examine Draft ESIA, ESMP & RAP Reports, Donor Consultation Meetings, Training Workshops, Meetings at national level to adopt reports, Meeting of Ministers in charge of Energy.